Aider-AI/aider/docs/benchmarks.md

 To run the test, aider sends GPT the Exercism instructions followed by:

 ```
-Use the above instructions to modify the supplied files: {file_list}.
+Use the above instructions to modify the supplied files: {file_list}
 Keep and implement the existing function or class stubs, they will be called from unit tests.
 Only use standard python libraries, don't suggest installing any packages.
 ```

 Aider updates the implementation file based on GPT's reply and runs the unit tests.